-Join Abba Shapiro for an in-depth discussion in this video Using color to enhance a scene, part of Narrative Scene Editing with Final Cut Pro X v10.1.x.
+Join Abba Shapiro for an in-depth discussion in this video Using color to enhance a scene, part of Final Cut Pro X v10.1.x: Narrative Scene Editing.

 - In this movie, we're going to look at how easily you can apply an effect or a look to several clips.
 Earlier on, we showed you how to apply the effect to just a single clip, but in real life, you'll probably want to apply it to an entire scene.
 Let's go ahead and step into 07-03a Color (Start) and take a look of the scene of Joseph and his father at the end of the film talking on the beach.
 Now, this is a really warm scene and I want this to have a much different feel than the rest of the show.